octo-technology/OpenTezos/docs/ligo/examples.md

 Let's simulate the advisor contract with an initial storage of:
 `record[indiceAddress=("KT1D99kSAsGuLNmT1CAZWx51vgvJpzSQuoZn" : address); algorithm=(function(const i : int) is False); result=False]`.

-Note that we here choose a simple algorithm function that is `function(const i : int) is False` therefore the saved result is `False` too.
+Note that we choose a simple algorithm function that is `function(const i : int) is False` therefore the saved result is `False` too.

 Let's simulate again with `ReceiveValue(5)` as an action.